UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Model Fine-tuning

 Thanks to the HuggingsFace's [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) class, the fine-tuning procedure is straight forward to implement.
 The Trainer supports training on single or multiple GPUs.
 For our use case, we focus on multi-GPU setup and train models with [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) paradigma.
-To conduct this, the training script need to be started with the [accelerate](https://huggingface.co/docs/accelerate/index) tool.
-The first step is to create a configuration file:
+In this case, the training script has to be started with the [accelerate](https://huggingface.co/docs/accelerate/index) tool.
+The first step is to create a configuration file by running a command:

 ```bash
 accelerate config --config_file accelerate.cfg
 ```

-For FSDP, the most important parameters are number of GPUs to use and the model's transformer layer name.
+For our FSDP configuration, the most important parameters are the number of GPUs to use (`num_processes`) and the model's transformer layer name (`fsdp_transformer_layer_cls_to_wrap`).
 Knowledge about the correct transformer layer is crucial for model splitting and distribution over the GPUs:

 * For `roberta-base` and `-large` - [RobertaLayer](https://github.com/huggingface/transformers/blob/main/src/transformers/models/roberta/modeling_roberta.py#L383)
 * For `xlm-roberta-base` and `-large` - [XLMRobertaLayer](https://github.com/huggingface/transformers/blob/main/src/transformers/models/xlm_roberta/modeling_xlm_roberta.py#L384)